Common Yoga Aversions

-When I encourage people to try yoga or explain that I am a yoga teacher, the most common response is “I can’t do yoga because I am not flexible.”
-This is like me saying, “I cannot play basketball because I am not 6 feet tall,” or “I cannot run because I don’t have special, expensive sneakers designed for running.”
+When I encourage people to try yoga or explain that I am a yoga teacher, the most common response is: “I can’t do yoga because I am not flexible.”
+This is like me saying, “I can’t play basketball because I am not 6 feet tall,” or “I can’t run because I have poor stamina.”
 It does not mean that we cannot participate in these activities, but, perhaps, we don’t have the natural talents or luxurious tools.
 Some people were born tall and others naturally flexible.
-We don’t invest in expensive equipment until we have invested our time.
-One of the beauties of yoga is all it requires is your body.
-You don’t need a fancy mat or fancy clothes…You can even do yoga naked.
+One of the beauties of yoga is that the only equipment required is your body.
+This includes disabled bodies, overweight bodies, bodies of all skin colors, sick bodies, healthy bodies, all bodies.

-So when I hear this response, it is just an excuse.
+So when I hear this response, I view it as an excuse.
 A misconception.
-Yoga is not for only flexible people.
+Yoga is not only for flexible people.
 Developing a flexible body is a result of practicing.
 So is strength and balance.

 Yoga translates as union.
 It is a union between your body and mind.
 Between your spirit and the universal energy.
-It is the coming into being and the ceasing to be.
+Ancient Indian texts describe it as the coming into being and the ceasing to be.

 We move our body to the flow of our breath.
-We are not thinking about the laundry or work or the date we are going on tonight, we are thinking about our lungs inhaling and exhaling.
-Nothing in your mind.
-Empty your mind.
-Breathe.
-In.
-Out.
+We are not meant to think about the laundry or work or our date tonight.
+We are thinking about our lungs inhaling and exhaling air.
+We are observing the present moment through sensations and physical assessments.

 The path to the mind-body connection is through managing our thoughts and impulses.
 For example, concentration is required when we are upside down, balancing in a headstand.
 Discipline is required while we are holding our body in Warrior II.
 We teach our hips to relax in pigeon pose by mentally directing our muscles to soften while intentionally slowing the pace of the breath.